dpakGit/My_Jenkins/Parameterized_job/README.md

 Or even:

 "Think of Jenkins parameters like placeholders that hold values.
 You can use ${BRANCH} to use the value in your scripts."

+In the Branch Specifier box in Jenkins, you would simply use:

+${BRANCH}

+This tells Jenkins to use the value of the BRANCH parameter as the branch to build.

+So, if you have a string parameter named BRANCH with the value main or feature/new-feature, Jenkins will build the corresponding branch.

+No additional syntax is needed beyond ${BRANCH}.